View Mary Morris's Obituary on AugustaChronicle.com and share memories

 Mary Sue "Sissie" Ellis Morris

-Augusta, GA —Mary Sue "Sissie" Ellis Morris, beloved wife of William S. "Billy" Morris III, entered into rest Tuesday, April 28, 2020.
+Augusta, GA —AUGUSTA, GA —Mary Sue "Sissie" Ellis Morris, beloved wife of William S. "Billy" Morris III, entered into rest Tuesday, April 28, 2020.

 Born in Columbus, Ga., she was the daughter of Mr. and Mrs. John Tyler Ellis.
 She attended Louisiana State University and graduated from the University of Georgia where she was a member of Kappa Kappa Gamma sorority.
 She did further study at the New York School of Interior Design.